-When Daniel enlisted and became a captain of Company E, they left three of Daniel's children behind with the two younger ones being taken care of by his oldest married daughter.
-According to James V William's autobiography, Captain Davis joined the company after they left Council Bluffs. "as he had not as yet arrived with us.
+When Daniel enlisted and became a captain of Company E, Daniel and Susan left three of Daniel's children behind with the two younger ones being taken care of by his oldest married daughter.
+According to James V William's autobiography, Captain Davis joined the company as they left Council Bluffs. "as he had not as yet arrived with us.
 But on the 21st, he and his wife and his son, not hers, came rolling into camp with Elisha Smith as his teamster and Smith's wife also."
-Daniel's youngest son was the only child to reach California aside from several young officer servants.
+Daniel's youngest son accompanied them and was the only child to reach California aside from several young officer servants.
 Several men recorded the story of Lt Colonel Cooke demanding use of Susan's washtub to keep the quicksand out of a water hole.
 Holes were placed in the bottom of the tub so water could seep through.
 When that didn't work, the entire bottom of the tub was knocked out and placed in the well.
 Unfortunately, the plan failed and Susan was without a washtub.
 It is uncertain if Susan was an original laundress since she left Council Bluffs late, but Cooke assumed all the women arriving at Santa Fe were laundresses.

 A pension disability application for James Williams recounts the care Susan provided him when he was hurt. "....That Williams head, face, and neck was badly swollen.
 Mrs. Davis, his Captain's wife, had a place prepared in the Captain's private wagon and placed Williams therein and she being a good doctor took charge of him and treated him until able to perform duty again."
-One of the few journal entries about Daniel Jr occurred the week before discharge in Los Angeles.
+Daniel Jr was five when he arrived in California and the youngest person to complete the march.
+One of the few journal entries about him occurred the week before discharge in Los Angeles.
 As part of a Catholic festival on July 11-12 with music and bullfighting, a bull broke out of an enclosure during a bull fight, caught the boy with its horns and tossed him about twenty feet in the air - thankfully leaving him only bruised and scared.

-Daniel was a major voice in an effort to reenlist the men for another year.
+Captain Davis was a major voice in an effort to reenlist the men for another year.
 After discharge in July 1847, Daniel reenlisted and served as the Captain of the 82 member Mormon Volunteers Company A, stationed at San Diego until March of 1848.
 Some of them traveled as part of the Henry G Boyle Company, with Orin Porter Rockwell and James Shaw guiding them along a new trail to Salt Lake that became the I-15 corridor.
 After arriving in Utah, they settled in Farmington for a few years.
-Daniel died on a return trip back East in 1850, with most of his children returning to Utah.
+Daniel died on a return trip back East in 1850, with most of his children returning to the Great Basin.
 Susan continued east and it appears that Daniel's oldest daughter remained in Iowa for a number of years.
 The rest of Daniel's children settled in Utah and Idaho, including Daniel C., Jr. Davis County was named in honor of Captain Davis and the Davis family.
 Remaining in Iowa, Susan remarried but her widow's pension record indicates her second husband abandoned her.
 She married a third time and resided in Iowa for the rest of her life.

-Sources: Family Search pid# as of 1 Apr, 2022: LKVY-5DS
+Sources: Family Search pid# as of January 2025: LKVY-5DS